music literature movies Index About

 Starring: Harvey Milk and Harvey Fierstein

-A flame.
-The eloquence and power inherent in the symbol of a flame cannot be captured in words or pictures.
-You cannot see holiness.
-What is on the outside, visible to the eye, is entirely physical, a red orange orgy of fury that reaches out, reaches up.
-It is a fiery bouquet.
-Each flame burns with a vengeance all its own, as if ready at any moment to break free from the whole and leapfrog the sky.
-Up, beyond: The flight of the flame is forever seeking.
+What is on the outside visible to the eye is entirely physical, a red, yellow, and orange orgy of fury that reaches up into a fiery bouquet.
+Each flame burns with a vengeance all its own, as if ready at any moment to break free and leapfrog the sky.

-A city weeps quietly in the glow, hushed and bound by shock.
-The blessing of a spirit is at hand.
-A hero’s soul, released, offered up into the unimaginable void.
-Each dancing flame waves its own silent goodbye.
+Bound by shock, a city weeps in the glowing.
+While two souls are released into the unimaginable void, each fragile flame offers its own silent goodbye.
 Tens of thousands comprise the whole.
 Farewell.
 On and on forever, farewell.

-Although the hero’s duties have now ceased, the lights that shine over this night shall burn on without end, constructing an unbreakable fortress of peace.
-It is an overwhelming and unprecedented response to violence.
-That anger demanded action but peace prevailed, what a glorious and triumphant tribute to the man who possessed the courage and conviction to believe that he alone could affect a difference.
+Although the hero’s duties have now ceased, the fires that light up this night will burn on without end as eloquent and powerful symbols of grief and love that have joined to construct an unbreakable fortress of everlasting peace.
+It is an overwhelming and unprecedented response to violence and is forever etched as a glorious and triumphant tribute to a man who possessed the courage and conviction to believe that he could affect a difference.

 All is peace.